 There are 4 main pension options once you reach 55 years old.
 You may already have a good idea of which option suits you best but it’s really worth comparing the features and benefits of each options.
 Your options include:

-For further information on your options visits our 5 steps to retirement webpage or watch our Pension Basics in 30 seconds film below.
+For further information on your options visit our pension options webpage or watch our Pension Basics in 30 seconds film below.

 Please note that these Q&A's do not constitute advice regarding your pension or finances.
 If you are in any doubt about the action you should take, you are recommended to seek your own personal financial, investment and taxation advice from a Financial Adviser authorised under the Financial Services and Markets Act 2000 if you are in the United Kingdom or, if not, from another appropriately authorised Financial Adviser.